29 Commando Regiment RA

 Lance Bombardier Llywelyn Carl Evans died when a a US Marine Corps CH-46 Sea Knight helicopter crashed south of the Kuwait border with US and UK personnel aboard; there were no survivors.
 Eight personnel from 3 Commando Brigade died in the accident, along with four US aircrew.
 [Source: MOD]

-WO2 Kieran Farragher was serving with the SAS when he was killled in a climbing accident in Botswana.
+Warrant Officer Kieran Farragher, attached to the Special Air Service, died in a climbing accident in Botswana.
 He had joined the SAS in 1973 having previously served in 95 Commando and 29 Commando Regt RA.Sources AFM ROH Special Forces ROH website (+ image) Commando Gunner website

 Sergeant Les Hehir died when a a US Marine Corps CH-46 Sea Knight helicopter crashed south of the Kuwait border with US and UK personnel aboard; there were no survivors.
 Eight personnel from 3 Commando Brigade died in the accident, along with four US aircrew.
 [Source: MOD]

-Lieutenant Eoghan McCardle was killed in a road traffic collision.
+Lieutenant Eoghan McCardle died in a road traffic collision.
 He was the Gun Position Officer (GPO) of 8 Alma Bty.Sources AFM ROH Commando Gunner website

-Lance Bombardier Richard Odams, born in West Hartlepool Durham, was killed in a boating accident whilst serving with 8 Bty.Sources AFM ROH Commando Gunner website CVA Forum message in his name
+Lance Bombardier Richard Odams, born in West Hartlepool Durham, died in a boating accident whilst serving with 8 Bty.Sources AFM ROH Commando Gunner website CVA Forum message in his name

 Captain James Philippson served in 29 Commando Regiment RA for 3 years as his first tour and left 29 for 7 Para RHA.
 He died during operations in Afghanistan with 7 RHA.Sources AFM ROH Website in his name www.captainjim.org/jimstory.html